-Bollinger Bands is a technical indicator that was developed by famous technical trader John Bollinger and is used to measure volatility based on standard deviations.
+Bollinger Bands are a technical indicator that were developed by famous technical trader John Bollinger and is used to measure volatility based on standard deviations.
 Bollinger Bands consist of a middle band, which is a 21-day simple moving average, that is bracketed by an upper and lower volatility band to signify overbought/sold conditions when prices reach these outer bands.

 The bands are calculated using a standard deviation model which adjusts for market volatility and is usually set at two standard deviations above and below the middle moving average.
 These settings can be adjusted based on your own personal trading style.